UnusualParticle/MaterialsListAndEstimator/README.md

 5. To save the list to a text file, click the "Save" button and choose a location to save the file.

 6. To clear the list and reset the grand total, click the "Clear" button.

+7. To open a list from storage, click the "Load CSV" button.